-- 2. Building facades along the primary street frontage should contain elevations activated by doors and windows that look onto the street.
-Frontages should be of a substantial scale and character, reading as "grand mansions" or simply as larger versions of the city's single-family homes. - 3.
+- 1. Buildings should orient towards Maclay Avenue.
+Buildings should not orient to parking lots at the sides or rears of buildings. - 2.
+Building facades along the primary street frontage should contain elevations activated by doors and windows that look onto the street.
+Frontages should be of a substantial scale and character, reading as "grand mansions" or simply as larger versions of the City's single-family homes. - 3.
 A minimum percentage of the building façade is required to be built to the setback line (see Development Standards for the Maclay District), in order to create a consistent "street wall" along Maclay Avenue.
 However, variation along this setback line is recommended through use of protrusions such as front porches, and building volumes (see "Horizontal Mass", below).

-0.2 Horizontal Mass:
+2.2 Horizontal Mass: